 Studying A level geography at The Perse provides an opportunity to work and think independently, supported by contemporary, relevant, interesting and creative teachers.
 We strongly believe that fieldwork is an essential component of the subject.
 Reading around the discipline forms a core part of the learning and helps students build skills ready for life at university or in further study.

 Beyond Sixth Form, geography is highly valued by universities and employers as a broad-ranging and real-world subject which exercises a wide range of skills.
 Students have ample opportunity to develop literacy skills such as critical assessment, argument and essay writing, debating and communication, numeracy skills such as the use of graphs and statistics, digital skills such as the use of GIS and communications skills of research, analysis and presentation.

 - Learning journey - Lower Sixth

 Students study a mixture of both human and physical geography.
 They study glaciated environments and earth’s life support systems on the physical side and they investigate the geography of place, migration and geopolitics on the human side.
-At the end of the year they do some investigate fieldwork.
+At the end of the year they do some investigate fieldwork, through a compulsory residential fieldtrip to Birmingham and Snowdonia where we explore a mixture of fieldwork techniques in contrasting environments.

 - Learning journey - Upper Sixth

-The year starts with a compulsory residential fieldtrip to Birmingham and Snowdonia where we explore a mixture of fieldwork techniques in contrasting environments.
 The major topics are macro scale geography; an exploration into the causes, impacts and management of climate change, as well as an insight into hazardous earth and the management of large scale natural disasters.
 These then link back to material covered in the Lower Sixth; for example, how climate change has influenced migration and caused climate change refugees or how tectonics hazards have influenced people’s sense of place.

 - Providing stretch

 For students who love learning in the outdoors, be it in cities or the countryside, geography A level is an obvious choice.
 During the sixth form course students take part in a residential trip to Birmingham and Snowdonia, as well as day trips to Winterton-on-Sea to examine the sand dune succession.